Nirvikalpa, Savikalpa and Sahaja Samadhi. What’s the Difference?

 Savikalpa-samadhi can occur while one is transacting “business” with the world, but it is more likely to occur during sessions of formal or “seated” meditation.

-Furthermore, Savikalpa-samadhi is the ideal platform for self-inquiry, and it was in a state of savikalpa-samadhi, in fact, that Ramana Maharishi had his famous near-death experience; the epiphany by means of which he realized the Self.
+Furthermore, Savikalpa-samadhi is the ideal platform for self-inquiry, and it was in a state of savikalpa-samadhi that ensued during Ramana Maharishi's near-death experience.
+It was a trigger summoning Ramana to begin questioning reality.

 Sahaja-Samadhi

-Once the knowledge afforded through the experience of savikalpa-samadhi has been assimilated — then one is able to recognize and apprciate the underlying nirvikalpa nature of Awareness that is one’s true identity, even while engaged in one’s daily activities.
+Once the knowledge afforded through the experience of savikalpa-samadhi has been assimilated — then one is able to recognize and appreciate the underlying nirvikalpa (non-dual) nature of Awareness that is one’s true identity, even while engaged in one’s daily activities.

 Namaste